-A draft revised Code was published for open referral in October 2019.
-By the closing date in November 2019, just over twenty referral responses had been received.
+A draft revised Code was published in October 2023 for open referral until mid-November 2023.
 The Corporate Governance Board then compiled and analysed the responses it had received.
-Following this process, the revised Code text was finalised, and it was published on the Board's website on 1 December 2019.
+Following this process, the revised Code text was finalised, and it was published on the Board's website on 1 December 2023.
 The views and suggestions that were submitted were of great help in this work.

-Stockholm, November 2019
+Stockholm, December 2023

-Arne Karlsson Chair of the Swedish Corporate Governance Board
+Carl-Henric Svanberg Chair of the Swedish Corporate Governance Board